Welcome to the York University Apartments!

 - “Business invitee” shall include but is not limited to any contractor, agent, household worker, or other persons hired by the university, Resident, or member(s) of the Resident’s household to provide a service or product to the university, Resident, or member(s) of the Resident’s household.

-- Exceptions may be made by the University and Housing and Conference Services on a case by case basis, prior to use, for Residents requiring medical or religious accommodations.
+- Exceptions may be made by the University and Housing & Conference Services on a case by case basis, prior to use, for Residents requiring medical or religious accommodations.

 Residents (students who moved in before August 2018) are grandfathered and are allowed to smoke in their units but are strictly reminded to use ventilation fan or personal fan/air purifier to help dissipate any smoke inside the unit.
 Odours from the smoking also spread to other units and can seriously interfere with the enjoyment of the premises by neighbouring residents which can be grounds for termination of tenancy.

-Should a smoking issue arise, please take the following actions: Submit a Tenant Concern Form at the 340 Assiniboine Housing Office.
+Should a smoking issue arise, please take the following actions: Submit a Tenant Concern Form online via the York Apartments Forms.

 Upon move-out, any damages/cleaning related to smoking in the unit will be charged to the resident’s account.